 About Ethiopia: Ethiopia is the oldest country in Africa and possibly the world.
 It was thought to be a beacon to other African countries during the colonial period, because it was the only one to maintain its independence–despite attempts made by the Italians.
 Ethiopia has the second largest population in Africa, following Nigeria.
 There are over 80 languages spoken here, the most widely used being Amharic, Oromo, Tigrinya, and Somali.
 Freedom of religion is new in Ethiopia; while it has been protected by the constitution since 1995, the principle is not always upheld in certain areas.

 Where we plug in: Currently we are working on training all 1200 of the evangelists from the Kale Heywet denomination.
 They do not have training in follow-up, their training is more in biblical studies.
-One guy testified that after people became Christians he just baptized them and didn’t follow up with them at all!
-Several evangelists said that before this training, people would teach them many things about theology or books of the bible, but not how to live life as a Christian.
+One evangelist shared “After people became Christians we used to just baptize them and didn’t follow up with them at all!”
+Several evangelists have said, “Before this training, we would teach new believers many things about theology or books of the Bible, but not how to live life as a Christian.
+Now we know what to do!”